tbaumann/meshcore-cli/README.md

-# mccli
+# meshcore-cli

-mccli.py : CLI interface to MeschCore companion app over BLE, TCP or Serial
+meshcore-cli : CLI interface to MeschCore companion app over BLE, TCP or Serial

 ## Install

-You should install [meshcore](https://github.com/fdlamotte/meshcore_py) package first via pip.
+Meshcore-cli depends on the (python meshcore)[https://github.com/fdlamotte/meshcore_py] package.
+You can install both via `pip` or `pipx` using the command :

  <pre>
-$ pip install meshcore
+$ pipx install meshcore-cli
 </pre>

-Then you can put `mccli.py` program in your path.
+It will install you `meshcore-cli` and `meshcli`, which is an alias to the former.

 ## Usage

 <pre>
-$ mccli.py &lt;args&gt; &lt;commands&gt;
+$ meshcli &lt;args&gt; &lt;commands&gt;
 </pre>

 ### Arguments